symfony/symfony-docs/components/phpunit_bridge.rst

 triggered from a library inside it will not, giving you the best of both worlds.

+When working on a project, you might be more interested in the ``allow_outdated_vendors``, which is a bit more strict.
+Let's say you want to fix deprecations as soon as they appear.
+A problem many people experience is that some dependencies they have tend to lag behind their own dependencies, meaning they do not fix deprecations as soon as possible, which means there is nothing you can do to fix that (apart from a pull request on the outdated vendor).
+This mode allows you to ignore those deprecations, allowing you to notice when *your code* is using deprecated APIs, and to keep up with the changes.

 Disabling the Deprecation Helper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~